-Love of Learning: Recovering the Liberal Arts Tradition for All
+Love of Learning: Seven Dialogues on the Liberal Arts

 Regardless of your own educational background, this book will show you how to be both a learner and an educator in any circumstance.
 It will challenge you to think about what is needed to help us in this life-long quest for liberal learning, which is the only kind of education for people whose lives are characterized by a love of freedom and deep sense of purpose.

 McCormick Professor of Jurisprudence.
 Professor of Politics.
 Director, James Madison Program.